SCHOLARSHIPs

 Period

-Once award decisions are finalized, recipient information will be provided to the Business Office.
-Scholarship dollars will be disbursed to your tuition after the add/drop date for the semester.
+Awards will be complete by the tuition due date and any applicants not receiving a scholarship will also be notified.
+Once the award decisions are finalized, recipient information will be provided to the Tuition Office.
+Scholarship dollars will be applied to your tuition, and funds will be disbursed after the start of the fall semester.

 How to apply for scholarships.